Nellie O'Donnell: Career

-She was the president of the Beethoven Club for three terms, organizer and regent of the Commodore Lawrence chapter of the Daughters of American Revolution, contributor to newspapers and periodicals, and author of historical essays.
+O'Donnell was the president of the Beethoven Club for three terms, organizer and regent of the Commodore Lawrence chapter of the Daughters of American Revolution, contributor to newspapers and periodicals, and author of historical essays.
 In 1908 she became President of the State Federation of Women's Clubs of Tennessee.
 In 1912 she became the President of The Nineteenth Century Club, one of the oldest of Tennessee women's clubs.

 In 1920, together with her sister-in-law, she was granted license to practice as lawyer in the courts.
 When asked why she chose to become a lawyer, she replied "Primarily to be able to be of assistance to those who are in need of legal advice, but cannot afford to pay for it."

 Personal life

 In 1900, O'Donnell married James Michael McCormack of the McCormack-Richards company.
 She lived at 7 S. McLean, Memphis.
 She is buried at Calvary Cemetery, Nashville.